Dear MendMeShop,

 • Learning about living with osteoarthritis, restructuring your thinking and dealing with negative emotions; this will help you to distinguish fact from fiction.
 The unknown can be very scary, therefore adjust your thinking so it's reflective of your actual circumstances (not what think you know).
 This will allow you to look at things objectively and avoid making mountains out of molehills.
 The power of thought is very influential (you are what you think you are), therefore focus on what you can do, not what you can't do.

 • Setting up realistic goals and working towards them; this permits you to focus your energy in constructive ways.
-The use of relaxation techniques, on-line arthritis support groups, or interactions with people who understand arthritis is also very helpful.
+The use of relaxation techniques, on-line arthritis support groups (ask your doctor about classes in the area or check with the Arthritis Foundation), or interactions with people who understand arthritis is also very helpful.

 Knee Osteoarthritis: Quick Links